 - Unaccompanied Minors Lounge – strictly only children who are being transitted as Unaccompanied Minors

-Can you sleep at Hamad International Airport?
+Sleeping at Hamad International Airport

 There are limited sleeping options within DOH, but plenty nearby.

-Guest can also just pay to use the Vitality Wellness Centre.
-This includes a 25-metre pool, gymnasium and hydrotherapy tub for 175QAR ($48USD).
+Guests can also just pay to use the Vitality Wellness Centre.
+This includes a 25-metre pool, gymnasium and hydrotherapy tub for 175QAR ($48 USD).
 Massages and treatments at the Spa cost extra.
 Open 24/7.

 Quiet Rooms at Doha International Airport

-Hotels near to Doha Airport
+Hotels near Doha Airport

 The closest hotels to transit to by taxi about 10 minutes away are: